The fight against vaccine hesitancy shifts to younger Americans

 “A number of young people were on social media groups, where they were told that taking the vaccine would alter their fertility; it would alter their genetics,” Patel said.

-Young people may also not feel the urgency to get vaccinated because they believe that if they contract the virus, they’re at lower risk of severe disease and death.
+Young people may also not feel the urgency to get vaccinated because they believe that if they contract the virus, they’re at lower risk of severe disease or death.

-But the idea that COVID is relatively harmless to young people, Patel says, is not true.
+But the idea that COVID is relatively harmless to young people, Patel said, is not true.

 “The truth is that we're approaching 600,000 deaths, and tens of thousands of them were perfectly healthy young adults for whom we have no reason to understand why they died,” she said.

-Research published last year in the Journal of the American Medical Association suggested that U.S. adults, ages 25 to 44, were dying at historic rates.
+Research published last year in the Journal of the American Medical Association suggested that U.S. adults ages 25 to 44 were dying at historic rates.
 From March through the end of July 2020 alone, there were close to 12,000 more deaths than expected based on historical norms, according to the study.

 Getting young adults vaccinated is particularly important given their role in spreading disease to more vulnerable individuals.
 It is also essential to stop the virus from mutating and for reaching herd immunity — the point when the virus begins to run out of unprotected hosts to infect.

 In addition to that, young people may also experience “long COVID.”
-Some case studies have also indicated that children could experience similar long‐term effects to adults after contracting the disease.
+Some case studies have also indicated that children could experience long‐term effects similar to adults after contracting the disease.

-Patel said that young adults not wanting the vaccine is not completely a surprise.
+Patel said the fact that young adults might not want the vaccine is not completely a surprise.
 Younger adults, she said, have historically had lower vaccination rates for seasonal infections such as the flu.

-“People above the age of 17, between 17 and 40, are vaccinated for flu, about a 40 percent rate versus people above the age of 50, where there's a higher chance of being hospitalized, which sees vaccination rates for the flu as high as 80 percent,” she said.
+“People above the age of 17, between 17 and 40, are vaccinated for flu [at] about a 40 percent rate, versus people above the age of 50, where there's a higher chance of being hospitalized, which sees vaccination rates for the flu as high as 80 percent,” she said.

 Similar challenges, Patel said, may exist for COVID vaccination.
-“But in this case, we've never had such higher stakes than wanting to get any age that's eligible vaccinated,” she added.
+“But in this case we've never had such higher stakes than wanting to get any age that's eligible vaccinated,” she added.

 So what can government and health officials do to make it easy and more appealing for young adults to get vaccinated?